The scaling limit of critical Ising interfaces is CLE(3): Introduction

 \subsection{Acknowledgements}

-The authors would like to thank D. Chelkak, J. Dubédat, H. Duminil-Copin, K. Kytölä, P. Nolin, S. Sheffield, S. Smirnov and W. Werner for interesting and useful discussions.
-C.H. gratefully acknowledges the hospitality of the Courant Institute at NYU, where part of this work was completed, as well as support from the New York Academy of Sciences and the Blavatnik Family Foundation.
+The authors would like to thank D. Chelkak, J. Dub\'edat, H. Duminil-Copin, K. Kyt\"ol\"a, P. Nolin, S. Sheffield, S. Smirnov and W. Werner for interesting and useful discussions.
+C.H. gratefully acknowledges the hospitality of the Courant Institute at NYU, where part of this work was completed, as well as support from the New York Academy of Sciences the Blavatnik Family Foundation, the Latsis Family Foundation, and the ERC Grant CONSTAMIS.
 C.H. is a member of the SwissMap Swiss NSF NCCR program.